XWangLabTHU/cfDNApipe/README.md

 *   <font color=green>How to use local reference files?</font>

     The download procedure is always time-consuming. cfDNApipe can detect the reference files which are already existed in refdir.
-Therefore, users can employ already established reference without rebuilding.
+Therefore, users can employ already established references without rebuilding.
 For instance, users can just put hg19.fa and bowtie2 related files into refdir and cfDNApipe will not download and rebuild them again.
 Other reference files can be got from [here](https://github.com/Honchkrow/cfDNAReferences).
-Downlaoding, uncompressing and putting them into refdir will be much faster.
+Downloading, uncompressing and putting them into refdir will be much faster.

 We also provide a simple **pipeConfigure2** example for building WGBS reference files.